Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 ```

 #### "source-secret"
-This task fetches the admin secret and admin token, then stores them into the following variables:
+This task fetches the admin secret and admin token, then sources the following variables:
 - `jenkins_username`
 - `jenkins_password`
 - `jenkins_api_token`